kubernetes/ingress-nginx/docs/developer-guide/code-overview.md

 * [Auxiliary scripts](https://github.com/kubernetes/ingress-nginx/tree/master/rootfs/ingress-controller)

 #### Ingress NGINX Lua Scripts

-Ingress NGINX uses Lua Scripts to enable features like hot reloads, rate limits and monitoring.
+Ingress NGINX uses Lua Scripts to enable features like hot reloading, rate limiting and monitoring.
 Some are written using the [OpenResty](https://openresty.org/en/) helper.

 The directory containing Lua scripts is [rootfs/etc/nginx/lua](https://github.com/kubernetes/ingress-nginx/tree/master/rootfs/etc/nginx/lua)

 #### Nginx Go template file

 One of the functions of Ingress NGINX is to turn [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) objects into nginx.conf file.

 To do so, the final step is to apply those configurations in [nginx.tmpl](https://github.com/kubernetes/ingress-nginx/tree/master/rootfs/etc/nginx/template) turning it into a final nginx.conf file